 Chapter 3Infectious Diseases Related To Travel

-The infectious agent is a gram-negative diplococci, Neisseria meningitidis.
+Neisseria meningitidis is a gram-negative diplococcus.
 Meningococci are classified into serogroups on the basis of the composition of the capsular polysaccharide.
 The 5 major meningococcal serogroups associated with disease are A, B, C, Y, and W-135.

 Person-to-person transmission occurs by close contact with respiratory secretions or saliva.

 N. meningitidis is found worldwide.
 At any time, 5%–10% of the population may be carriers of N. meningitidis.
 Invasive disease is rare in nonepidemic areas, occurring at a rate of 0.5–10 cases per 100,000 population per year, but can occur at a rate of up to 1,000 cases per 100,000 population per year in epidemic regions.

 The incidence of meningococcal disease is highest in the “meningitis belt” of sub-Saharan Africa (Map 3-11).
 The incidence of meningococcal disease is several times higher in the meningitis belt than in the United States, with periodic epidemics during the dry season (December–June).
 During nonepidemic periods, the rate of meningococcal disease in this region is roughly 5–10 cases per 100,000 population per year.
 During epidemics, the rate can be as high as 1,000 cases per 100,000 population.
 Although most common in the African meningitis belt, meningococcal outbreaks can occur anywhere in the world.
 Serogroup A predominates in the meningitis belt, although serogroups C, X, and W-135 are also found.